livetheoogway/python-uime/README.md

 if __name__ == '__main__':
     start_server()  ## <--- This is line 3 (As promised, within 3 lines of code)
+    start_server(port=5001, title="My Cool Title", description="I will struggle to describe this well")  # if you wish to customize ports or title
 ```

 ![img.png](resources/ui-example.png)